Heart and Stroke Foundation of Canada: Our Board of Directors

 country, but in my view the Foundation’s greatest days are just on the horizon.”

-Canada’s health minister, he introduced and passed the Tobacco Control Act,
+In 1997, as Canada’s health minister, he introduced and passed the Tobacco

-recognized as a major achievement by both the World Health Organization and the
+Control Act, recognized as a major achievement by both the World Health

 Thomas Feasby, MD

-days of training with Dr. Henry Barnett who put stroke and Canada on the map
+of training with Dr. Henry Barnett, who put stroke and Canada on the map

-Feasby is a graduate of the University of Manitoba who trained in Neurology at
+Thomas, a graduate of the University of Manitoba, trained in neurology at

 Western University and did post-graduate training at the Institute of Neurology

-Neurosciences at the University of Calgary 1991 – 2002 where he founded the
+of clinical neurosciences at the University of Calgary from 1991 to 2002, where

-research work has been supported by the Canadian Institutes of Health Research
+His research work has been supported by the Canadian Institutes of

-Research and the Multiple Sclerosis Society of Canada and on the Advisory Board
+Multiple Sclerosis Society of Canada and on the advisory board of the O’Brien

 Jones, MD, MHSc